bjornarprytz/discovery/readme.md

 - QoL
   - When there are no available moves (not even duplicate), count down to tutorialize the Dead End

+- Verify that cloud saves work on steam

 ## 1.1 roadmap (October Update)